ImmigrationTimes.org

 average processing time

-The DOL is currently processing PERM applications filed in January 2025 for analyst review (approximately 16 months backlog).
-Average processing time is 501 calendar days as of March 2026.
+Using DOL data scraped , the DOL is currently processing PERM applications filed in April 2025 for analyst review (approximately 15 months backlog).
+DOL reports an average processing time of 501 calendar days for the March 2026 average-processing month.
 Source: DOL FLAG.

 Current Processing Queue